Close

 Our representative will get in touch with you at the earliest.

 If the tax deducted differs from your actual tax liability, you can compute your taxable income and taxes, submit an income tax return (ITR), and request a refund.
+Let us look at a few common cases:

 If your taxable income falls below the basic exemption limit, you can prevent a TDS deduction from your salary.
 However, if the actual tax payable is less than the TDS deducted, you must file an Income Tax Return (ITR) to claim a TDS refund.
 While filing the ITR online, you are required to provide your bank account details and IFSC code.
-These details are necessary for the Income Tax (IT) department to process the TDS refund.
+These details are necessary for the Income Tax (IT) department to process the TDS recovery.

 If your taxable income is below the basic exemption limit, you should submit a declaration in Form 15G to your bank at the beginning of the financial year, informing them that you do not have taxable income.
 Consequently, no tax (TDS) will be deducted on your interest income.
 If the bank deducts tax (TDS) on your interest income despite submitting the Form 15G declaration, you can claim a refund by filing your ITR.